tanema/gob/README.md

   reveler help     Show this message reveler init     Create a .goproj file in the pwd, marking it as the root of a project. reveler new      Creates a new directory with a .goproj and .gitignore file in it.
-                   It the gets revel and builds it. reveler run      Will run the revel project. reveler version  Displays version Number.
+                   It then gets revel and builds it. reveler run      Will run the revel project. reveler version  Displays version Number.